-Pursuant to the Agency Agreements, to assist with effecting sales of Trust Units, the Issuer has retained the Co-Lead Agents to act as selling agent of the Trust Units and the Co-Lead Agents may retain sub-agents.
-For details of the compensation paid to sellers and finders, including to Co-Lead Agents, see "Purchase Options".
+Pursuant to the Agency Agreements, to assist with effecting sales of Trust Units, the Issuer has retained the Agent to act as selling agent of the Trust Units and the Agent may retain subagents.
+For details of the compensation paid to sellers and finders, including to Agent, see "Purchase Options".
 In addition to the sales commissions described in "Purchase Options", the Issuer shall:

-- (a) pay to the Equiton Agent wholesale costs of up to 1.25% of the gross proceeds of this Offering, other than for Trust Units purchased pursuant to the Deferred Sale Charge Option, and wholesale costs of 0.5% of the gross proceeds of the Offering of Trust Units purchased pursuant to the Deferred Sale Charge Option (collectively, "Wholesale Costs"); - (b) pay to each Co-Lead Agent a dealer fee of up to 1.5% of the gross proceeds of this Offering made through such dealer, respectively ("Dealer Fee"); and - (c) pay to the Co-Lead Agents a Co-Lead Fee of 0.5% of the gross proceeds of this Offering ("Co-Lead Fee") to be shared equally between the Co-Lead Agents.
+- (a) pay to the Agent wholesale costs of up to 1.25% of the gross proceeds of this Offering, other than for Trust Units purchased pursuant to the Deferred Sale Charge Option, and wholesale costs of 0.5% of the gross proceeds of the Offering of Trust Units purchased pursuant to the Deferred Sale Charge Option (collectively, "Wholesale Costs"); - (b) pay to Agent a dealer fee of up to 1.5% of the gross proceeds of this Offering made through such dealer, respectively ("Dealer Fee"); and - (c) pay to the Agent a fee of 0.5% of the gross proceeds of this Offering ("Fee").

-For example, assuming \$10,000,000 of gross proceeds is realized on the sale of the Trust Units (other than pursuant to the Deferred Sale Charge Option), the aggregate sales commissions to be paid to either Co-Lead Agents or sub-agents will vary based on the Class A Purchase Option selected by Subscribers and number of Class F Trust Units one subscribes for and the Issuer will incur Wholesale Costs of \$125,000, Dealer Fees of up to \$150,000, and a Co-Lead Fee of \$50,000.
+For example, assuming \$10,000,000 of gross proceeds is realized on the sale of the Trust Units, the aggregate sales commissions to be paid to the Agent or sub-agent will vary based on the Class A Purchase Options selected by the Subscribers and number of Class F or Class I Trust Units subscribed to, the Issuer will incur Wholesale Costs of up to \$125,000, Dealer Fees of up to \$150,000, and a Fee of \$50,000.

-The Issuer has agreed, subject to certain exceptions, to indemnify the Co-Lead Agents and their directors, officers, employees and agents against certain liabilities, including, without restriction, civil liabilities under Canadian securities legislation, and to contribute to any payments the Co-Lead Agent may be required to make in respect thereof.
+The Issuer has agreed, subject to certain exceptions, to indemnify the Agent and their directors, officers, employees and agents against certain liabilities, including, without restriction, civil liabilities under Canadian securities legislation, and to contribute to any payments the Agent may be required to make in respect thereof.

-RELATIONSHIP BETWEEN ISSUER, EQUITON AGENT AND OTHER RELATED PARTIES
+RELATIONSHIP BETWEEN ISSUER, AGENT AND OTHER RELATED PARTIES

-The Equiton Agent, the Asset Manager and Property Manager (Equiton Partners) and the General Partner are all Affiliates of each other, as they are each controlled by Jason Roque and each entity is a Related Party to the Issuer.
+The Agent, the Asset Manager and Property Manager (Equiton Partners) and the General Partner are all Affiliates of each other, as they are each controlled by Jason Roque and each entity is a Related Party to the Issuer.
 These entities may have significant influence over the Partnership and therefore, the financial results of the Issuer.
 You should review this section carefully.
 See "Risk Factors - Significant Influence by Jason Roque and Equiton Partners, - Potential Conflicts of Interest with Asset Manager and Property Manager".

-The Equiton Agent
+The Agent

-Jason Roque, a Trustee of the Issuer, indirectly, through wholly owned Subsidiaries, controls the Equiton Agent and is a director and President of the Equiton Agent.
-In addition, Helen Hurlbut, a Trustee of the Issuer, is Chief Financial Officer of the Equiton Agent.
-As a result, the Equiton Agent is a Related Party to the Issuer.
+Jason Roque, a Trustee of the Issuer, indirectly, through wholly owned Subsidiaries, controls the Agent and is a director and President of the Agent.
+In addition, Helen Hurlbut, a Trustee of the Issuer, is Chief Financial Officer of the Agent.
+As a result, the Agent is a Related Party to the Issuer.

-In addition, the Equiton Agent acts exclusively for certain companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque, or which hold securities in companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque.
+In addition, the Agent acts exclusively for certain companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque, or which hold securities in companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque.